microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUser.md

 ## Description

 The `Set-EntraBetaUser` cmdlet updates a user in Microsoft Entra ID.
-Specify the `ObjectId` parameter to update a user in Microsoft Entra ID.
+Specify the `UserId` parameter to update a user in Microsoft Entra ID.

 ## Examples